sesam-community/node-notification-handler/README.md

            any existing rule created manually for that will not delete.
         9. You can stop sending mails to recipients for all pipes , by using optional environment variable "recipients" = false.By default, it's set to true.
+       10. Be aware that notifications are priced per pipe on monthly basis by default.

 You can also refer official documentation for more info about [Notifications.](https://docs.sesam.io/notifications.html)